remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 Run `npm i `, `yarn` or `pnpm i` respectively afterwards.

+## System requirements

+The minimum Node version is now 16.0.0.

+Only the following platforms are supported: Windows (x64 only), macOS, Linux.

+Linux distros with glibc need to have at least version 2.34.
+[See here](https://github.com/remotion-dev/remotion/issues/2439) for more information.

 ## Config file changes

 The CLI configuration file has been moved out from the core Remotion package to `@remotion/cli/config`.
 Update your imports like this: